kimshortreed/namescape/origins.md

 The _Untitled ṮEṮÁĆES_ map began as a concept intended to explore ways that interactive art can teach and challenge us to think differently about the relationships between Indigenous and English place names.

-As mentioned in the [About page](https://kimshortreed.github.io/namescape/about/), the haptic map idea would not have emerged without personal connections to the Salish Sea and my academic and social-justice influences.
-The haptic-map concept also draws inspiration from two people in particular who I think challenge, through art, understandings of place and perception: cartographer and artist Margaret Pearce and artist and presenter William Kentridge.
+As mentioned in the [About page](https://kimshortreed.github.io/namescape/about/), the haptic map idea would not have emerged without personal connections to the Salish Sea and my academic and social justice influences.
+The haptic map concept also draws inspiration from two people in particular who I think challenge, through art, understandings of place and perception: cartographer and artist Margaret Pearce and artist and presenter William Kentridge.

 <figure style="text-align:center;">
   <img src="{{ 'assets/img/origins-01.jpg' | relative_url }}" alt="Margaret Pearce in front of a map">